ploomber/sql/docs/packaging-your-sql-project/etl-eda-pipeline-with-ploomber.md

 # Expanding our ETL pipeline into an ETL-EDA pipeline

 In the last section, we learned how to combine our ETL processes into a single Python script.
 We also learned how to run this script from the command line.
 In this section, we will learn how to expand our ETL pipeline into an ETL-EDA pipeline.
 We will learn how to incorporate exploratory data analysis (EDA) into our pipeline, and how to save the results of our EDA into a database.
-In this tutorial, we will introduce a tool that will help us package `.py` scripts along with `.ipynb` notebooks into a single pipeline: Ploomber.
+In this tutorial, we will introduce [Ploomber](https://docs.ploomber.io/en/latest/), a tool that will help us package `.py` scripts along with `.ipynb notebooks` into a single pipeline.

 ## Exploratory data analysis (EDA)